Tell us about yourself, what is your background?

 A designer must stay up-to-date with the latest trends and techniques.
 So, where do they get their information from?
 Here are some top resources to consider:

-- NFX.com — probably the best source of knowledge for people that create marketplaces and work with the network effect.
+- NFX.com — probably the best source of knowledge for people who create marketplaces and work with the network effect.

 Of course, there are more relevant resources, books, and style guides.
-If the designer names a few you don't know, feel free to check them out later.
-And don't forget, reading design books is just as important as keeping up with the latest trends.
-It shows that a designer is dedicated to learning and improving their craft.
+If the interviewee names a few you don’t know, feel free to check them out later.
+And don’t forget, reading design books is just as important as keeping up with the latest trends.
+It shows that a candidate is dedicated to learning and improving their craft.

 What was the last design problem you solved and how did you approach it?